Empirical Derivations from an Evolving Test Suite: Materials and Methods

 \subsection{Methods}

-A simple visual inspection is sufficient for answering to the first research question RQ.1.
+Methods were selected based on data rather than having been fixed in advance.
+That is no, no pre-registration was done.
+Thus, a simple visual inspection is sufficient for answering to the first research question RQ.1.
 Although formal time series methods and tests, such as those originating from fluctuation processes~\cite{Ruohonen25ICTSSa}, could be used for answering to RQ.2, a visual interpretation provides the primary means for answering also to this research question.
 By following recent research~\cite{Ruohonen25CLSR}, the Kruskal-Wallis~\cite{Kruskal52} is briefly also used to check whether the failures differ between two periods from August 2011 to August 2018 and September 2018 to September 2025.

 The ordinary least squares (OLS) regression is used for probing a tentative answer to RQ.3\one~and logistic regression~(LR) to the remaining RQ.3\two, RQ.3\three, and RQ.3\four.
 Code churn, as measured by the commit counts, and the dummy variable for kernel modifications are the only two explanatory metrics used.
 Therefore, the interest is \textit{not} to seek good overall statistical performance but to check whether the two metrics correlate with failure amounts.
 Regarding the two explanatory metrics, these refer to preceding observations prior to a given test suite run or a failure; the counting starts over from zero once the given run or failure has occurred in the archival files.